kurianinc/kurianinc/_services/build-and-support-ci-cd-pipeline-infrastructure.md

 The deliverables of this service would be setting up of the CI/CD pipeline infrastructure, documentation and basic training.

-The details on the service that we offer on AWS can be found here https://aws.amazon.com/marketplace/pp/prodview-i3zr55btyo2ii?qid=1617238109971
+The details on the service that we offer on AWS can be found here [Build and Support CI/CD Pipeline Infrastructure on AWS](https://aws.amazon.com/marketplace/pp/prodview-i3zr55btyo2ii?qid=1617238109971)